MCDReforged/MCDReforged/docs/source/configure.md

 # Configure

 The configure file of MCDR is `config.yml`.
-It's located and should be located in the working directory of MCDR.
+It's located and should be located in the working directory of MCDR

 At startup, MCDR will try to load the configure file.
 If the configure file is not present, MCDR will generate a default config file and exit.
 Otherwise, MCDR will load the config file and compare its content with the default configure file.
-If your configure file has any missing options, MCDR will add default values to the end of your configure file.
+If your configure file has any missing options, MCDR will add default values to the end of your configure file

-The configure file use [YAML](https://en.wikipedia.org/wiki/YAML) format.
+The configure file use [YAML](https://en.wikipedia.org/wiki/YAML) format

 You can use command `!!MCDR reload config` or its short form `!!MCDR r cfg` to reload the config file when MCDR is running

 ## List of options

+### Basic

 #### language